LoyolaChicagoBooks/introcs-csharp/rst/lab-string-ops.rst

 Be mindful of the processes developed in class filling in :ref:`solve-string-replace`.

+Parts 2 and 4 also depend on :ref:`If-Statements`
+through :ref:`More-Conditional-Expressions`.

 Design, compile and run a C# program to accomplish each of the following tasks.
 Add one part at a time and test before trying the next one.
 The program can just include a Main method, or it is neater to